Do vegetarians live longer?

 Put more simply, when we crunched the data we found vegetarians did not have a lower risk of early death compared with their meat-eating counterparts.

-This is reminiscent of Jacob Yerushalmy’s disagreement with researchers who claimed that women who smoked had lower birth-weight infants.6 He suggested that smoking was not the cause of the lower birth weight but a result of “mode of life” differences between the smoking population and non-smoking population.
+This is reminiscent of Jacob Yerushalmy’s disagreement with researchers who claimed that women who smoked had lower birth-weight infants.
+He suggested that smoking was not the cause of the lower birth weight but a result of “mode of life” differences between the smoking population and non-smoking population.
+6

 Headlines such as “Do vegetarians live longer?
 Probably, but not because they’re vegetarian” make the news because people wish to have reasons to continue their current unhealthy dietary habits – not because they contribute to the health of our nation.

 Most people are aware that trans-fats are really bad for you and that trans-fats are found in margarine.
-However, “trans-fatty acids are found in all animal fats, from meat to butter”.

-According to the 1357 page Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients) report produced by the National Academy of Sciences, 7
+According to the 1357 page Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients) report produced by the National Academy of Sciences, 8

 Trans fatty acids are not essential and provide no known benefit to human health.
 Therefore, no AI [Adequate Intake] or RDA [Recommended Dietary Allowance] is set.
 As with saturated fatty acids, there is a positive linear trend between trans fatty acid intake and LDL cholesterol concentration, and therefore increased risk of CHD [coronary heart disease].
 A UL [Upper Limit] is not set for trans fatty acids because any incremental increase in trans fatty acid intake increases CHD risk.

-According to Eric Rimm, the renowned Harvard nutritional epidemiologist and co-author of this report, 8
+According to Eric Rimm, the renowned Harvard nutritional epidemiologist and co-author of this report, 9

 Having a little bit is probably OK.
 But avoiding it if at all possible is ideal.